 Some folk beliefs are still practiced in conjunction with Islam.
 Charms and amulets are worn around the neck or in pockets for various reasons.
 There is a charm to ensure a good pregnancy for a mother.
 There is also one to keep the ghost of the dead from haunting its descendants.

-Some of the Kanuri tribes have Bible translation need in their native language.
-Among the nearly five million Kanuri, there are several thousand known believers, mostly among the Ngizim.
+Some Kanuri tribes have Bible translation needs in their native language.
 Additional Christian materials and laborers are desperately needed.

 * Ask God to call people who are willing to go to Africa and share the love of Jesus with the Kanuri.